Oakland, California: Politics

 According to the California Secretary of State, as of February 10, 2019, Oakland has 245,111 registered voters.
 Of those, 159,771 (65.2%) are registered Democrats, 9,544 (3.9%) are registered Republicans, and 65,416 (26.7%) have declined to state a political party.
 Oakland is widely regarded as being one of the most liberal major cities in the nation.
 The Cook Partisan Voting Index of Congressional District 12, which includes Oakland and Berkeley, is D+40, making it the most Democratic congressional district in California and the fourth most Democratic district in the US.

+On November 27, 2023, the City Council unanimously passed a resolution calling for a ceasefire in Israel's war on Hamas, after hearing more than 500 residents speak on the topic.

+In 2024, Oakland voters recalled then-mayor Sheng Thao, becoming the first Oakland mayor to be recalled in the city's history.
+Thao was also indicted by the Department of Justice for bribery and other crimes.

+Taxes

+Oakland has the second highest sales tax rate in California, at 10.75%.
+The residential property tax rates in Oakland are also among the highest in California, at a median of 1.71%.